 All but the last

-.-separated segment in module names correspond to paths, and the last one to a file name.
+.-separated segment in module names correspond to paths relative to the project source directory, and the last one to a file name.
 The folder structure therefore looks like this:

-Each file contains the DAML pragma and module header.
+Each file contains a module header.
 For example,

 You can import one module into another using the